Dusky tit: Characteristics

 The males are mostly black, and the only distinct color resides in the eyes.
-Their eyes will almost always be primarily red but can vary from red to orange-red.
-The Dusky Tit has another key feature: its bill; it is a smaller bill and thus easier to identify.
+The eyes will almost always be primarily red, but can vary from red to orange-red.
+Another key feature is its bill, which is smaller and thus easier to identify.
 In general, the male is the dominant sex.
 Therefore, its length will vary more towards the 14-15 cm mark.

 The female has similar characteristics as the male; however, the upper body parts are more blackish-gray.
 Their tail is fringed gray and brown; however, the bill is still small, and they have red or orange eyes.
-In general, the females have lighter features than the males, as the females' underparts and faces are relatively more gentle than those of a male.The female's build is more in between the 13-14 cm.
+In general, the females have lighter features than the males, as the females' underparts and faces are relatively more gentle than those of a male.
+The female's size is between 13 and 14 cm.

-The Dusky Tit Juvenile holds the same characteristics as the male; however, its upper parts are more blackish brown, and no glossy feathers are portrayed in the females either.
+The dusky tit juvenile holds the same characteristics as the male; however, its upper parts are more blackish brown, and no glossy feathers are portrayed in the females.

-Location
+Range and habitat

-The birds are primarily found in humid forests around central Africa, including Angola, the Demographic Republic of Congo, Sudan, Uganda, Liberia, Ghana, and Kenya.
-These birds are also mostly found in old plantations, edges of cultivation, and forests.
+The birds primarily live in humid forests around central Africa, including Angola, the DR Congo, South Sudan, Uganda, Liberia, Ghana, and Kenya.
+They are mostly found in old plantations, edges of cultivation, and forests.

 Diet

-The Dusky Tit mainly feeds itself from small invertebrates, beetles, and orthopterans, micro-lepidopterans but also consumes seeds and fruits.
+The dusky tit mainly feeds on small invertebrates, beetles, and orthopterans, micro-lepidopterans, but also consumes seeds and fruits.

-Population Size
+Population size

-The Dusky Tit has a decreasing population; it takes approximately 4.2 years to regenerate and repopulate.
+The dusky tit has a decreasing population; it takes approximately 4.2 years to regenerate and repopulate.
 Currently, the population size is located in a range of 20,000 km2.
-However, this population size has yet to be quantified entirely, but it is not believed to approach thresholds of vulnerability for the species.
+This population size has yet to be quantified entirely, but it is not believed to approach thresholds of vulnerability for the species.

 Behavior

 The bird travels and surrounds itself in pairs or within a group.
 They also join mixed-species groups of flocks.
-However, they are known for their vocalizations, the sound of "dree di-di-di."
+They are known for their vocalizations, the sound of "dree di-di-di."